GriffithUniLibrary/digital-tools/content/prep/backup.md

 {% endcapture %}

 {% include modal.html button="Really?
 Why not?" color="primary" title="Why is a sync not a backup?" text=backupmodal %}

-You should run a backup tool *in addition* to the services above.
-Your best, most secure option is to backup both to a physical hard drive and to an online service.

 {% capture backupoptions %}
  - **[Griffith Research Storage](https://research-storage.griffith.edu.au)**: built on the same technology as Cloudstor and is very fast.
 Research Vault is available for you to store data you are no longer actively using.
 Here is a [handy questionnaire](https://research-storage.griffith.edu.au/compare) to help you decide Griffith Research Storage can help you.